"Quality Outdoor Living Since 1995"

 Will my pergola collapse under Okanagan snow?

-Open-design pergolas aren’t rated for heavy snow loads – they’re not designed to carry significant weight on horizontal members.
+Open-design pergolas aren’t built to carry heavy snow – they’re not designed to hold significant weight on horizontal members.
 While snow partially falls through open slats, what accumulates can stress joints and connections.
-Traditional pergola construction from warmer climates often lacks the engineering for BC winters.
-If you want a pergola-style aesthetic in snow country, look at engineered aluminum systems specifically rated for local conditions, or louvered covers that can close to shed snow properly.
+A pergola made for a warmer climate simply isn’t built for BC winters.
+If you want a pergola-style look in snow country, choose an aluminum structure that’s over-built for our winters, or step up to a solid aluminum patio cover that sheds snow properly.

 How much does a typical Kelowna patio cover installation cost?